The Stephen Copley Research Awards

 Applications and queries should be directed to the bursaries officer, Dr Daniel Cook (firstname.lastname@example.org) at the University of Dundee.

-There are now two rounds of the scheme in each year.
-New deadlines will be announced shortly.
+There are two rounds of the scheme in each year.
+The deadlines are June 15th and December 15th.